Scholarship at Kingswood College

 - A copy of the student’s most recent NAPLAN results

 Applicants for Visual Arts Scholarships are required to attend an interview to present their portfolio.
-Applicants will be provided with their folio interview time once the application has been received.
-Applicants must be available to attend the folio interview as scheduled.
+Applicants will be provided with their folio interview time and must be available to attend the folio interview as scheduled.

 A folio of work can include: